Clubhouses (South Park): Plot

 Meanwhile, Stan's parents, Randy and Sharon, divorce due to constant bickering.
 Sharon soon introduces Stan to a new stepfather, Roy, who promptly moves into the family home and whines a lot to Stan and making him do chores.
 Cartman and Kenny complete their clubhouse first, and Kenny manages to get two 16-year-old girls to hang out with them.
 Cartman attempts to get the girls to play Truth or Dare, but this fails when one of the girls says that Truth or Dare is for children.
 They instead instigate a massive party in the clubhouse, during which Kenny is inadvertently crushed during a mosh pit.
 Stan and Kyle eventually finish their clubhouse, despite not using nails since Sharon was worried they would get hurt.
 Before Stan can invite Wendy and Bebe, it is time for him to visit his father.
 Randy displays insincere interest and is more focused on enjoying single life (he is later seen at Cartman and Kenny's party in their clubhouse).
 The girls later visit Stan and Kyle's clubhouse to play Truth or Dare.
 Kyle and Bebe end up kissing after Kyle fails to listen to Stan's advice from Chef and makes a dare, causing him to run out of the clubhouse in disgust.
 Next is Stan, who is tempted to kiss Wendy and ignores Chef's advice to ask for a dare.
 However, Roy interrupts, causing Wendy and Bebe to leave early; Stan plans to enact vengeance on his stepfather.

-Randy and Sharon get back together as Stan sets them up for a meeting in his clubhouse; he also sets up a bear trap for Roy after watching a cartoon on TV and he is left dangling from a tree.
+Randy and Sharon get back together as Stan sets them up for a meeting in his clubhouse; he also sets up a bear trap for Roy after watching a cartoon on TV and he is left dangling from a tree while Randy and Sharon make up and have sex in the clubhouse.
 The next day, Stan and Clyde, who has become Bebe's boyfriend immediately after breaking up with Kyle (who was still unaware of her feelings for him), play Truth or Dare with Wendy and Bebe.
 Stan - once again ignoring Chef's advice - asks for a dare, expecting to be asked to kiss Wendy, but is instead told to insert a stick in his urethra ("jam it" up his "peehole"); Stan is left in shock.
 The episode ends with Roy still trapped up in the tree while asking for Sharon.